rschristopher/ischristtrue.com/src/modern-views/free-will.md

 God calls us to participate in His divine will, and thus we have free will sufficient to sin, sufficient to delude ourselves into a belief that we're denying God.
-For man is created in the image and likeness of God.
+Let all sides of this debate remember that man is created in the image and likeness of God.

 Can one believe they lack free will?